BryantIThelp/observe-network-icmp-traffic/README.md

 1.g Go to the start menu in your windows virtual machine and type Wireshark and click on the    Wireshark app
 ![WireShark7](https://github.com/user-attachments/assets/b1c287df-920f-4f5e-b7ea-c55951cc75e4)

-1.h Inside of the wireshark network analyzer highlight Ethernet
+1.h Inside of the wireshark network analyzer highlight Ethernet 1.i click on the blue shark fin and now you should be able to see the traffic happening over the Network
 ![WireShark8](https://github.com/user-attachments/assets/a4eace7c-84ef-4c6c-aebc-cee7c6e86ee9)

-1.i click on the blue shark fin and now you should be able to see the traffic "happening over the Network
 ![WireShark9](https://github.com/user-attachments/assets/b643de53-1252-43ba-8144-62230b304e8e)